Context: Food insecurity & climate change

 More than 105 million people live in the Sahel region.
 A quarter of them suffer from food insecurity, and 20% of them live in situations of extreme poverty.
 Conflicts and chronic food crises have diminished communities’ resilience.
 The region is also particularly affected by climate change.
 Population growth (3% on average per year) is increasing pressure on natural resources.
-This, in turn, leads to desertification, soil infertility (also linked to the misuse of fertilizers) and increased land-use conflict (especially among farmers/breeders).
+This, in turn, leads to desertification, soil infertility (also linked to the misuse of fertilizers) and increased land-use conflict.

 The 13 Caritas offices involved in this project consider agroecology as a set of farming practices, economic models, and societal initiatives that can address the four major issues of in the Sahel region:

-The program is being developed in 6 countries in the Sahel belt: Mali, Burkina Faso, Niger, Chad, Mauritania, and Senegal, as well as in the north of Benin and Togo, which are located along the same agroclimatic longitude and suffer from similar circumstances: water and wind erosion, degradation of natural rangelands, lack of management of ruminant livestock, food insecurity, etc.
+The program is being developed in 6 countries as well as in the north of Benin and Togo, which suffer from similar circumstances: water and wind erosion, degradation of natural rangelands, lack of management of ruminant livestock and food insecurity.

 Objective: transition towards agroecology

 The general objective of this program is to strengthen the intervention skills of partners and communities in order to allow for a transition towards agroecology within the context of climate change.